The AUFBAU principle

 The aufbau principle

-Rules for working out electron arrangements
+Rules for working out electron configurations

 1. Lower energy levels fill before higher energy levels.
-So the first principal energy level, the first electron shell fills before moving onto the second electron shell and this of course fills before moving onto the next principal energy level or electron shell.
+So the first principal energy level, that is the first electron shell fills before moving onto the second electron shell and this of course fills before moving onto the next principal energy level or electron shell.

 The arrangement below is not allowed, the p-orbitals are all occupied singularly but the electrons do not have parallel spins.